On the Double Copy for Spinning Matter: Double Copy from Dimensional Reduction

 where $\tilde{\varepsilon}_{2}^{\alpha}=(e^{J})_{\beta}^{\alpha}\varepsilon_{1}^{\beta}$ is a new polarization state for $p_{2}$, that is, it satisfies $p_{2}\cdot\tilde{\varepsilon}_{2}=0$.
 Thus we obtain the gravitational (Proca) amplitude as

-This simple example shows that the exponential form is preserved under double copy (this is particular of $n=3$), but more importantly it shows the general fact that, as observed in \cite{Bautista:2019tdr}, the gravitational amplitude is obtained in multipole form as well.
+where higher multipoles also vanish for $s=1$, in contrast with higher spins (see \eqref{eq:mass3pths}).This simple example shows that the exponential form is preserved under double copy (this is particular of $n=3$), but more importantly it shows the general fact that, as observed in \cite{Bautista:2019tdr}, the gravitational amplitude is obtained in multipole form as well.
 The multipole operators can be double copied via general rules, and in turn the resulting multipole expansion can be used to decode the classical information contained in the amplitude.